shyam-kumar-dev/Burger/README.md

 ## 🚀 Features

 - Responsive design using HTML, CSS, and JavaScript
-- Mouth-watering visuals and clean UI
+- Delicious visuals and clean UI
 - Personal project to practice web development

 ## 🛠️ Built With